-Coastguards Lantern, Jury's Gap, Camber Sands, East Sussex
+Coastguards Lantern, Jury's Gap, East Sussex

 Wake in comfort to the sound of the sea, explore the misty brooding Romney Marsh, then warm up in the many atmospheric pubs with intriguing histories, resident ghouls, roaring fireplaces, cracking ales and tasty pub grub, walk along our pebbled beach, look out across the shimmering blue sea and you’ll feel like you’ve discovered another world.

 Stay at Coastguards Lantern and discover a landscape full of myth’s and legends, surrounded by the haunting loneliness of Romney Marsh.
 A flat, open landscape of wide skies and fields criss-crossed by a lattice of drainage ditches, where yellow waterlilies float in early summer, it offers the opportunity to wander quiet lanes and paths and to visit some of its famous medieval churches and the vast stretch of historic invasion coast.

 Built in this secluded spot, to help guard against smuggling and invasion, this beautiful renovated coastguard cottage is the perfect location for a holiday away from the hustle and bustle of modern life.

 Right beside the sea, near the village of Camber, Coastguards Lantern is a special, holiday cottage surrounded by wild beauty.
 To one side is SSSI-designated marshland (Site of Special Scientific Interest).
 To the other, the sea, so seclusion is a given.
 Yet you are only a few minutes’ drive to the medieval Cinque Port town of Rye for shops, pubs and restaurants.

 Coastguards Lantern is a modified traditional coastguards cottage with modern updates layered over its 143-year-old bones.
 As soon as you step inside, you will note the careful attention paid to this home’s renovation and benefit from the installation of superfast fibre broadband.